danog/class-finder/README.md

 ClassFinder
 ===========

-A dead simple utility to identify classes, traits and interfaces in a given namespace.
+A dead simple utility to identify classes, traits, functions and interfaces in a given namespace.

 This package is an improved implementation of an [answer on Stack Overflow](https://stackoverflow.com/a/40229665/3000068) and provides additional features with less configuration required.